 The most obvious conclusion reached by the report, of course – the elephant in the room, one might say – is that active shooters overwhelmingly target locations generally assumed to be free of armed individuals; there were only five cases in which the shooter would have expected to be immediately confronted by someone with a firearm.

 The verifiable facts and figures of gun-ownership continue to confound those who wish to disarm the civilian population.
 Mass killings will never be absolutely prevented by any amount of gun regulation.
 As just one example, Australia banned firearms not that long ago and yet seven people were recently shot to death in a mass killing in that country.
 There will always be a few individuals disturbed enough to engage in attempted mass shootings even if they expect to be met with deadly force.
-Yet, it is still worth asking how many of these 50 tragic incidents might not have taken place – or might have ended with fewer casualties – had the shooters known that they would be immediately confronted by armed civilians?We value your comments!
-Please weigh in on our comment section below.
+Yet, it is still worth asking how many of these 50 tragic incidents might not have taken place – or might have ended with fewer casualties – had the shooters known that they would be immediately confronted by armed civilians?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com